 \section{Outline of EDLSHS}

-In this section, we explain the outline of the event-driven Langevin simulation of hard spheres (EDLSHS)~\cite{Scala12} under a plane shear \cite{Evans08, Bannerman11} with the aid of the Lees-Edwards boundary condition \cite{Lees72}.
+In this section, we explain the outline of the event-driven Langevin simulation of hard spheres (EDLSHS)~\cite{Scala12} under a simple shear \cite{Evans08, Bannerman11} with the aid of the Lees-Edwards boundary condition \cite{Lees72}.
 The time evolution of $i$-th particle at the position $\bm{r}_i$ and the peculiar momentum of $i$-th particle are given by Eqs.~\eqref{Langevin_eq} and \eqref{noise}.
-With the aid of Eq.~\eqref{FDR}, the velocity increment from the time $t$ to $t+\Delta t$ can be expressed as
+The velocity increment from time $t$ to $t+\Delta t$ in Eqs.~\eqref{Langevin_eq} and \eqref{noise} can be expressed as